staceyJayneLewis/socialeyes/README.md

 # [SOCIALEYES](https://socialeyes-1884ceb59a89.herokuapp.com)

 The aim of Socialeyes is to promote events that encourage people of all ages to socialize face to face through their interests/hobbies or charities to help improve mental health and conquer loneliness.
-Users will have the ability to view upcoming events and 'like' events they are interested in and even add their own event.
+This platform will give the space for users to have the ability to view upcoming events that may be of interest to them but also to add their own event if they want to.

 The second aim is to give fundraising events/charities a platform where they can share any events or needs that could help them out for users who may have a little spare time.
-The event coordinators will have the ability to add, update and delete events, whilst also having the ability to see how many users are 'interested' in the event.
+The event coordinators will have the ability to add, update and delete events.

 https://ui.dev/amiresponsive?url=https://socialeyes-1884ceb59a89.herokuapp.com